smartscenes/libsg/README.md

   * Scene Parser: only conditions on room type (recommended: `RoomType`, `RoomTypeLLM`)
   * Architecture Generation: can work with Holodeck, but may fail or give unexpected results if floor plan is too large (floor plan conditioning only active if text conditioning is `False`)
   * Pass text to layout model: use to condition on text directly (ignores floor plan)
+* Layout Generation: LayoutGPT
+  * Scene Parser: only conditions on room type and text (recommended: `RoomType`, `RoomTypeLLM`)
+  * Architecture Generation: can work with Holodeck, but may fail or give unexpected results if floor plan is too large.
+Only parses rectangular floorplans correctly.
+  * Pass text to layout model: ignored
 * Layout Generation: InstructScene
   * Scene Parser: requires a scene graph output (recommended: `LLM`, `InstructScene`)
   * Pass text to layout model: ignored